Pinot Gris / Grigio

 At Gnarly Head it all starts in the vineyard.
 Our quest for outstanding Zinfandel led us down a country road into the heart of Lodi, California revealing a sea of gnarled, 35-80 year-old vines pruned in a special, mop-topped way called “head trained.”
 True gnarly heads, these old vines yield fewer grape clusters with smaller berries than trellised vines.
 These mighty little berries produce intense, bold wines that are deep in color with concentrated dark fruit flavors.

-pouring a glass of wine - Pixabay
+glass of red wine - Pixabay

 Pages